JeremyDurnell/trollify/README.md

   npm run demo or yarn demo
   ```
 * Your browser window should open up to localhost:3001 and you should now be
-  able to find, preview, and open songs in spotify so that you can properly
+  able to find, preview, and open songs in Spotify so that you can properly
   annoy your coworkers :smiling_imp:

 ### Pull requests, suggestions, and funny song suggestions are welcome.